n7tae/urfd/README.md

 ## Usage

 The packages which are described in this document are designed to install server software which is used for the D-Star network infrastructure.
-It requires a 24/7 internet connection which can support up to three transcoded modules and up to 23 more untranscoded modules to connect repeaters and hot-spot dongles!
+It requires a 24/7 internet connection which can support up to three transcoded modules and up to 23 more untranscoded modules to connect repeaters and hot-spot dongles.

 - The server can build a reflector that support IPv4, IPv6 or both (dual stack).
 - The public IP addresses should have a DNS record which must be published in the common host files.